PixelExperience/official_devices/README.md

 Devices repository: [PixelExperience-Devices](https://github.com/PixelExperience-Devices)

-Before you open a pull request to add your device into our list of official devices, you should know a few things:
+Before you apply to add your device into our list of official devices, you should know a few things:

 Any failure in following the below instructions will make you unfit for the maintainership.
 No questions asked.